 - Information is more readily accessible when needed for on-the-job training

 - Learners can collaborate through online forums and chats

 - Appeals to millennial learners

-One of the key advantages to mobile learning is that the courses can be accessed anywhere and from multiple devices.
+One of the key advantages is that the courses can be accessed anywhere and from multiple devices.
 This means training doesn’t have to stop after onboarding.
 Smartphones and tablets can be brought into manufacturing warehouses and corporate stores, and even carried in transit with workers, giving them access to learning and guidance they need.

 This also facilitates interaction during lessons and training, the opportunity to provide instant feedback and Q&A, and the ability to put out new learning content that automatically populates to learners.

 While there are many advantages to mobile learning, there are some disadvantages.